 All names of persons making complaints are kept confidential to protect privacy.
-It is strongly recommended that the name and phone number of the person making the complaint be provided as legal action may not be taken where complaints are made anonymously.
+A name and phone number of the person making the complaint should be provided as legal action may not be taken where complaints are made anonymously.
 An inspection of the property will be made to determine compliance with the By-law and only those items covered under the By-law will be considered.
 Follow-up action is at the discretion of the MLEO.
-Legal enforcement action, if proceeded with, takes time following the initial request for voluntary compliance of the property owner and may require involvement of the person making the complaint.
-Any follow-up contact with the complainant is at the discretion of the MLEO and confidentiality will be maintained.
+Legal enforcement action, if proceeded with, takes time following the initial request for voluntary compliance of the property owner and may require involvement of the person making the complaint if the matter goes to court.
+Any follow-up contact with the complainant is at the discretion of the MLEO and confidentiality will be maintained until such time as required to be released for evidentiary purposes.